 VA embraces five "Core Values" for all of our employees.
 We need values in place as the "backbone" for our health care system.
 These five core values (I.C.A.R.E.) are:

 The Joint Commission uses information from a variety of sources to improve the quality and safety of the more than 18,000 health care organizations it accredits and certifies.
 One of these sources is complaints from patients, their families, government agencies, and the public, as well as from an organization’s own staff and the media.
 The St. Louis VA Medical Center is accredited by the Joint Commission.
 Please click here if you have an issue that you would like to report to the Joint Commission.
-(This link will take you outside of the Department of Veterans Affairs Website.
+(This link will take you outside of the Department of Veterans Affairs Web site.
 VA does not endorse and is not responsible for the content of the linked websites.
-The link will open in a new window.)
+The web site will open in a new window.)